Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/text-to-python-ide/docs/OVERVIEW.md

 ## What is AgentCore Code Interpreter?

 The AgentCore Code Interpreter is an AI-powered development tool that bridges natural language and Python code execution.
-It combines the power of AWS Bedrock's advanced language models with secure code execution environments to create a seamless coding experience.
+It combines the power of Amazon Bedrock's advanced language models with secure code execution environments to create a seamless coding experience.

 ## Core Capabilities